Silken Tofu Chocolate Mousse

 Recipe Notes:

-- Choose a good quality chocolate.
+- Choose good quality chocolate.
 I used dairy-free 70% dark chocolate, feel free to replace it with semi-sweet chocolate chips or any chocolate of your choice.

 - Make sure that the silken tofu and melted chocolate are at room temperature.